 Former Absa CEO and chairperson Dr Danie Cronje has been appointed as the independent non-executive chairperson of Sappi, the global pulp and paper group announced on Wednesday.

-He succeeds Eugene van As, whose impending retirement as chairperson and from the board—at the annual general meeting on March 3 this year—was announced earlier.
+He succeeds Eugene van As, whose impending retirement as chairperson and from the board — at the annual general meeting on March 3 this year — was announced earlier.

 Cronje (61) was chairperson of Absa Group for 10 years until his retirement in June last year.
+He had been with Absa since 1975 and held various executive positions, including group chief executive for four years prior to his tenure as chairperson.

 Commenting on his appointment, Cronje said: “I am honoured to have been asked to chair one of South Africa’s leading global companies.
 Sappi will remain committed to growing on a global basis and to delivering shareholder value.”